fiadone/react-responsive-context/README.md

 As you can see, the *on* property expects a callback function from which you can access context's data and use them to match your scenario.
 Remember that the callback must return a boolean value representing your checking result.

 ### 2. Accessing context data directly
-To have a direct access to context's data, you can use both React's *hooks* and *Context API* depending on how your component has been implemented.
-You can see both examples here below:
+In some scenarios, you may instead need to have access to context's data in order to use them directly in your component's logic.
+In that case, you can use both React's *hooks* and *Context API* depending on how your component has been implemented.
+Lets see both examples:

 #### *useContext* (hook)
 ```javascript